ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/04-graph-traversal.md

 ## Traversing graphs

 ::: TODO
+- Prio 2: update pseudocode
+- Prio 2: discuss, compare with tree traversal
     - handling cycles
     - remembering visited nodes
 :::

 Many graph applications need to visit the vertices of a graph in some